ximonn/simegraph/README.md

 This instruction is based on mac-os, if you're use a linux flavor it should be straight forward and even easier for you.

 Chose to apply a Mask color (white, red or green or black) that works best with your animation jpg's.
-The example is a really bad combo → white.
+In the example its best to not use a white mask.
 The walking man has a white bag which is almost blown out – there is a white colored edge at the building he passes.
 It's a terrible combination - great for testing, even though the result is reasonable good.
-With a green mask this animation would work better (as in easier and more reliable cross browser).
+With a green mask this animation works better (as in easier and more reliable cross browser).

 For best results use a tripod and remote trigger if you are capturing jpg's and/or movie segments.
 The example was shot with the camera semi hand-hold – I've corrected a bit for it, but you can see it in the details.

 Keep enough margin in the animation jpegs – to clear out the previous and next step (for back/forth animation) and to have some margin for the jpg color filter.
 I'm talking here about margin between the mask edge and the animating / changing pixels.
-As a minimum this margin should be 16pixels, I advise to take more, e.g. 32 pixels, to prevent any bleeding of the mask area into the animation bits.
+As a minimum this margin should be 16pixels.

 For best results, don't use jpg's for the animation but start of with only png files (lossless), the resulting composite.jpg will have only one pass of jpeg artifacts.